Itvisors/mendix-ReactDnD/README.md

 As a result, the Mendix widget must take a similar approach.
 It renders the top level component and in that all the datasource containers you define in Mendix.

 ## Usage

+Take the sample project as a starting point!

 - Define IDs for the various containers using an enumeration.
 - The widget needs a context object, described in more detail separately
 - Datasource containers currently only work with lists.
 However, nothing stops you from creating a datasource microflow that returns a single object in a list, mimicking a single object datasource.